Skip to main content

 📎NOTE: Length of service allowance requires the Leave Management module.
 It isn't available if you use Sage HR Essentials or Basic HR.

-Enable allowance based on number of children
+Enable allowance based on the number of children

-Allow employees to get additional days based on the number of children they have Select Enable allowance based on the number of children, then enter:
+Turn on Enable allowance based on the number of children, then enter:

-Number of children
+• The number of children

-Maximum age of the children
+• The maximum age of the children

 📎NOTE: Children-based allowance requires the Leave Management module.
 It isn't available if you use Sage HR Essentials or Basic HR.

-Enable allowance to be shared with another person
+Enable sharing allowance with another person

 You can allow an employee to share this allowance with another person.
 Select Enable allowance to be shared with another person.

-Allow carry over to be used as a negative amount
+Allow carry over as a negative amount

-There are four options to dictate what happens to a new starters allowance.
+There are four options to dictate what happens to a new starter's allowance.

 Give allowance depending on their start date

-Give allowance based on the quarter they start in 3/4, 1/2, 1/4, 1/8 of yearly allowance
+Give allowance based on the quarter they start in 3/4, 1/2, 1/4, 1/8 of the yearly allowance

 For example, if an employee starts in the second quarter of the company's year, the system will give half of the full allowance.